Robert Bork: United States Circuit Judge

 Bork was a circuit judge for the United States Court of Appeals for the District of Columbia Circuit from 1982 to 1988.
 He was nominated by President Ronald Reagan on December 7, 1981, was confirmed via voice vote by the Senate on February 8, 1982, and received his commission on February 9, 1982.

 One of Bork's opinions while on the D.C.
 Circuit was Dronenburg v.
 Zech, 741 F.2d 1388, decided in 1984.
-This case involved James L. Dronenburg, a sailor who had been administratively discharged from the United States Navy for engaging in homosexual conduct.
+The case involved James L. Dronenburg, a sailor who had been administratively discharged from the United States Navy for engaging in homosexual conduct.
 Dronenburg argued that his discharge violated his right to privacy.
-This argument was rejected in an opinion written by Bork and joined by Antonin Scalia, in which Bork critiqued the line of Supreme Court cases upholding a right to privacy.
+His argument was rejected in an opinion written by Bork and joined by Antonin Scalia, in which Bork critiqued the line of Supreme Court cases upholding a right to privacy.

 In rejecting Dronenburg's suggestion for a rehearing en banc, the D.C.
 Circuit issued four separate opinions, including one by Bork (again joined by Scalia), who wrote that "no principle had been articulated [by the Supreme Court] that enabled us to determine whether appellant's case fell within or without that principle."

-In 1986, President Reagan considered nominating Bork to the Supreme Court after Chief Justice Warren Burger retired.
+In 1986, President Reagan considered nominating Bork to the Supreme Court after Chief Justice Warren E. Burger retired.
 Reagan ultimately nominated then-Associate Justice William Rehnquist to be the next Chief Justice and Bork's D.C.
 Circuit colleague, Antonin Scalia, for Rehnquist's Associate Justice seat.
-Some journalists and correspondents believed that if Reagan nominated Bork in 1986, Bork would have likely made the Supreme Court as the Senate was led by the Republicans.
-However, the Senate Democrats may still have fought to defeat Bork in 1986, and Republicans' Senate majority at the time was very narrow (53–47) which implies that maybe Bork still would have been defeated in 1986, especially when the six Republicans who voted against Bork's 1987 nomination were not first elected in the November 1986 Senate elections.
+Some journalists and correspondents believed that if Reagan nominated Bork in 1986, Bork would have likely made the Supreme Court, as the Senate at that time was controlled by the Republicans.
+However, the Senate Democrats might still have fought to defeat Bork in 1986, and the Republicans' Senate majority at the time was narrow (53–47), which implies that maybe Bork still would have been defeated in 1986, especially when the six Republicans who voted against Bork's 1987 nomination were not first elected in the November 1986 Senate elections.